-We will formalise this in a proposition for ease of reference. \begin{Proposition} There is a pseudo-functor, given as the identity on objects, and, if $f\colon X\to Y$ is a diffeomorphism between manifolds, then $\mathcal{I}(f)$ is given by the cospan,
+We will formalise this in a proposition for ease of reference, whose remaining details are left to the reader. \begin{Proposition} There is a pseudo-functor, $\I\colon\Diff{n} \to \tcob{n},$ given as the identity on objects, and where the rest of the structure is as sketched above. \end{Proposition}

-or, equivalently, as the corresponding cobordism. \end{Proposition} The rest of the structure of $\mathcal{I}$ is explained in some detail below.
-The proof of the above will take the form of a reasonably informal exploration of $\I$ and $\J$.
-As it is quite long and a bit technical, we suggest that, if the reader is willing to accept the truth of the above proposition, then such an impatient reader who wants to see the result in action should skip that discussion and go to page \pageref{sec:mon_tcob}.